mehmetka/notebook/docs/general/philosophy/rational-debate.md

 7- Lack of evidence does not prove or disprove a claim.
 Acknowledge when you don't have enough information to reach a conclusion.
 8- The burden of proof lies with the person making a positive claim.
 The burden should not be shifted to the opponent.
 9- Make sure there is a valid and logical connection between premises and conclusions.
 10- The popularity of an idea or belief does not determine its truth value.
 Evaluate arguments based on their merits, not popularity.

-*>_ Kaan H. Ökten - Twitter* (2020-08-05 11:22:07)
+> Kaan H. Ökten - Twitter (2020-08-05 11:22:07)

-tags: chatgpt, general, philosophy, rationaldebate
+> #chatgpt #philosophy #rationaldebate